nads205/CodingDojo/BankOcr.Code/Readme.txt

 I used NUnit - so ensure you have a suitable test runner (I use Resharper's test runner), the built in Visual Studio runner might not detect the unit tests

+I would eventually mock out the test repositiory for a live data file.

 Patterns
 --------
 I have tried to use a few patterns